This post may include affiliate links. Thank you for your support.

 Instructions

-- Make quick stock: Melt 1 tablespoon of butter in a Dutch oven or large heavy pot over medium-high heat.
-Add the shrimp shells and sauté, stirring frequently, until they are lightly browned, about 2-3 minutes.
+- Optional – Make Quick Shrimp Stock: Melt 1 tablespoon of butter in a Dutch oven or large heavy pot over medium-high heat.
+Once melted, add the shrimp shells and sauté, stirring frequently, until they are lightly browned, about 2-3 minutes.
 Add the bouillon cubes with water and bay leaves.
-Bring to a simmer.
-Reduce heat to maintain a gentle simmer and cook for 15 minutes.
+Then bring the contents to a simmer.
+Once simmering, reduce heat to maintain a gentle simmer and cook for 15 minutes.
 Strain the stock into large bowl, discarding the shells.
 Transfer the stock to a large (4 cup) measuring cup.
 You should have 3 ¾ cup of stock.
 If not, add enough water to make 3 ¾ cups.
-Set aside.
+Set aside.(Note: Skip this step if using store-bought stock)

-- Sauté vegetables: Melt the remaining 2 tablespoons of butter in the pot over medium heat.
+- Sauté Aromatics: Melt the remaining 2 tablespoons of butter in the pot over medium heat.
 Add the onions (white & light green parts only), carrots and celery.
 Sauté (sweat), stirring occasionally, until tender, about 5-6 minutes.
 Add the garlic, paprika, old bay, cayenne and season with ¾ teaspoon salt and ¼ teaspoon pepper.
 Cook until fragrant, about 1 minute.

 Notes